russellsteadman/affiliate-plugin-amazon/README.md

 <a href="https://www.amazon.co.uk/dp/B01MRZFBBH">UK</a>
 ```

-All links would become (if the user's primary language is Italian):
+If the user's primary language is Italian, all links would become:
 ```html
 <a href="https://www.amazon.it/dp/B01MRZFBBH?tag=italian-tag">My Locality</a>
 ```